 A short drive away

 The beautiful and dramatic Cwm Gwaun is only a few miles drive.
 This valley, in the Pembrokeshire Coast National Park, is famous for its woodland walks, streams and wild life, and you may see otters, dippers, buzzards and red kites.
-The Dyffryn Arms (Bessie’s) at Pontfaen, one of CAMRA’s heritage pubs, is well worth a visit.
 Other places of interest include Carn Ingli a hill overlooking Newport with prehistoric remains, Castell Henllys iron age village, Bedd Arthur or Arthur’s grave and the stunning Pembrokeshire Coastal Path.

 Numerous species of birds can be seen from the land surrounding Ty Pren Bach, for example, red kites, buzzards and owls frequently soar above the chalet.
 At the coast look out for porpoises between Poppit Sands and Strumble Head and dolphins between Poppit and Fishguard.
 They sometimes swim into Fishguard Harbour and Newport Bay.
 Seal pups can be spotted on the beaches nearby in late Autumn.